HelloCodeMing/spiderer/README.md

 - filter
 	You need to specified a filter, which receive a $ (jquery) and response, return a selector from $.
 If not provided, spider will crawl all URLs in html.
 This is the most import function, which should do some valuable jobs.
 - startURLs
-	spider will start from there URLs.
+	spider will start from these URLs.
 - interval
 	spider working interval.
 Default to be 2 * 1000.
-- workerNum
-	Num of spiders.
-Default to be 4.
 - log
 	Log or not, if true, log infos will be stored in log/file.